 Investments in assets are usually made with the intention to generate revenue or reduce costs in future.
 The reduction in cost is considered equivalent to increase in revenues and should, therefore, be treated as cash inflow in capital budgeting computations.

-The net present value method is used not only to evaluate investment projects that generate cash inflow but also to evaluate investment projects that reduce costs.
-The following example illustrates how this capital budgeting method is used to analyze a cost reduction project:
+The net present value method is used not only to evaluate investment projects that generate cash inflow but also to evaluate projects that can reduce costs.
+The following example illustrates how this capital budgeting method can be applied to analyze a cost reduction project:

 Example 2 – cost saving project

 Smart Manufacturing Company is planning to reduce its labor costs by automating a critical task that is currently performed manually.
 The automation requires the installation of a new machine.
 The cost to purchase and install a new machine is $15,000.
 The installation of machine can reduce annual labor cost by $4,200.
 The life of the machine is 15 years.
 The salvage value of the machine after fifteen years will be zero.
 The required rate of return of Smart Manufacturing Company is 25%.